 ASYNCHRONOUS MODULES AND QUIZZES

 Students will view asynchronous material at home at a time convenient for them.
 Many of these materials will have related quizzes to assure knowledge acquisition.
 Students can only miss a maximum of 1 item on each quiz so they will need to retake the quiz until this standard is met.
-Quizzes are on Moodle.
+Quizzes are in Sakai.

 Students are to develop a clinical question related to emergency medicine regarding a topic that specifically interests you.
 Use a PICO statement to craft your clinical question, query for literature to support medical decision making, and determine the answer to your question.
 You will present your findings during the clinical question conference.
 Your presentation will be brief (maximum of 5 minutes, with and without PowerPoint is acceptable) which will allow time for group discussion afterwards.
 Your presentation should include your PICO statement, resources obtained with an evaluation of the resource information, and a conclusion regarding your answer to the question.